Avril Lavigne: Tattoos

 Her love of tattoos, however, gained media attention in May 2010, after Lavigne and Brody Jenner each got matching tattoos of the word "fuck" on their ribs.
 Lavigne appeared in the June/July cover story for Inked magazine, where she discussed and showed off her tattoos, including an "Abbey Dawn" on her left forearm and an "XXV" and star on her right.
-Although she confirmed the "fuck" tattoo verbally in the article (calling it her "favorite word") she had it applied after the magazine's photo shoot.
+Although she confirmed the "fuck" tattoo verbally in the article, she had it applied after the magazine's photo shoot.
 She added that she eventually wanted to get a "big-ass heart with a flag through it with a name ...
 I'm going to wait a few years and make sure I still want it then.
 I have to wait for that special someone to come back into my life."
 In July 2010, Lavigne had her then-boyfriend's name, "Brody", tattooed beneath her right breast.
-In 2018, Lavigne got a traditional heart shaped tattoo with then boyfriend Phillip Sarofim.
+In 2018, Lavigne got a traditional heart shaped tattoo with then boyfriend JaKeb Allen Munn.